Immerse Yourself in the Georgia Aquarium: A Delight for Kids of all Ages

 The Georgia Aquarium is one of the largest in the Southeast, located near CNN Center in downtown Atlanta.
 It’s no wonder the aquarium has become one of Georgia’s top tourist sites—with more than 10 million gallons of fresh and saltwater habitats housing hundreds of species of marine animals and plants.

-Families with children of all ages can expect to spend several hours at the aquarium, visiting some or all of the galleries and exhibits, which include Tropical Diver, Ocean Voyager, Cold Water Quest, Southern Company River Scout, Dolphin Coast, Truist Pier 225 and Aquanaut Adventure: A Discovery Zone.
+Families with children of all ages can expect to spend several hours at the aquarium, visiting some or all of the galleries and exhibits, which include SHARKS!
+Predators of the Deep, Tropical Diver, Ocean Voyager, Cold Water Quest, Southern Company River Scout, Dolphin Coast, Aquanaut Adventure: A Discovery Zone, and more.

 Each exhibit highlights a different marine environment.
-One of the newest galleries—Sharks!
-Predators of the Deep—opened last year, and features a 20-foot-deep tank housing great hammerhead sharks, sand tiger sharks, silvertip sharks, silky sharks, zebra sharks, and round ribbontail rays.
+One of the newest galleries, SHARKS!
+Predators of the Deep, features a 20-foot-deep tank housing great hammerhead sharks, sand tiger sharks, silvertip sharks, silky sharks, zebra sharks, and round ribbontail rays.
 The exhibit also features a dive cage where visitors can play out their National Geographic fantasies and submerge in a tank full of sharks.

 The resident dolphins are friendly and engaging.